1

 Prenatal Care and Delivery

-There is not a comprehensive CPT code that describes prenatal care, including delivery.
-Therefore, when prenatal care and delivery are performed, the provider must bill the appropriate prenatal code and either 0500F or 0501F CPT code and the appropriate delivery code.
+There is not a comprehensive CPT code that describes prenatal care and includes delivery.
+Therefore, when prenatal care and delivery are performed, the provider must bill the appropriate prenatal code with either 0500F or 0501F CPT code and the appropriate delivery-only code.
 Prenatal and delivery codes should only be billed if postpartum care was NOT provided.
 Hospital care related to the delivery is considered part of the delivery charge and is NOT considered part of postpartum care.

 Back to Top

-Providers may submit an interim claim for partial global payment when prenatal and labor and delivery services have been rendered.
-If a postpartum visit is subsequently provided, the provider must void the partial global claim and submit a new claim using the appropriate global codes, including prenatal, labor and delivery and postpartum services.
-This claim submission should ONLY be billed after the postpartum visit has been provided.
+Providers may submit an interim claim for incomplete global OB service payments when Only prenatal and labor and delivery services have been rendered.
+If a postpartum visit is subsequently provided, the provider must void the interim OB claim and submit a new claim using the appropriate global codes, which includes prenatal, labor and delivery and postpartum services.
+This claim submission should ONLY be billed after the post-partum visit has been provided.
 The global OB codes should NOT be billed until the postpartum visit has been provided.

-Partial Global billing refers to maternity care not managed by a single provider or group practice.
-Billing for partial global services may occur if:
+Individual OB service billing refers to maternity care services/components that are not combined and managed by a single provider or group of affiliated practitioners.

 Back to Top